pytroll/pyspectral/doc/rayleigh_correction.rst

 In particular at the shorter wavelengths around :math:`400-600 nm`, which include the region used e.g. for ocean color products or true color imagery, in particular the Rayleigh scattering due to atmospheric molecules or atoms, and Mie scattering and absorption of aerosols, becomes significant.
-As this atmospheric scattering and absorption is obscuring the retrieval of surface parameters and since it is strongly dependent on observation geometry, it is custom to try to correct or subtract this unwanted signal from the data before performing the geophysical retrieval.
+As this atmospheric scattering and absorption is obscuring the retrieval of surface parameters and since it is strongly dependent on observation geometry, it is custom to try to correct or subtract this unwanted signal from the data before performing the geophysical retrieval or generating useful and nice looking imagery.

 In order to correct for this atmospheric effect we have simulated the solar reflectance under various sun-satellite viewing conditions for a set of